 Trump teases 2024 run at White House Christmas party

-Washington — President Donald Trump teased running again for president in 2024 as he hosted a holiday reception at the White House on Tuesday evening.
+Washington – President Donald Trump teased running again for president in 2024 as he hosted a holiday reception at the White House.

 “It’s been an amazing four years,” Trump told the crowd, which included many Republican National Committee members.
 “We’re trying to do another four years.
 Otherwise, I’ll see you in four years.”

-The video of Trump’s appearance was streamed live on Facebook by one attendee, former Oklahoma Republican Party Chair Pam Pollard.
-It showed dozens of people crammed into the Cross Hall of the White House state floor, standing closely together.
+The video of Trump’s appearance Tuesday was streamed live on Facebook by one attendee, Pam Pollard, who is national committeewoman for the Oklahoma GOP.
+It showed dozens of people crammed into the broad Cross Hall of the White House state floor, standing closely together.
 Many seen in the video were not wearing masks.

 The Trumps began hosting holiday receptions this week, intent on celebrating a final season before Trump leaves office on Jan.
 20. According to social media postings reviewed by The Associated Press, the events have featured large crowds of often maskless attendees gathered indoors – violating the very public health guidance the U.S. government has pressed the nation to follow this holiday season as cases of COVID-19 skyrocket across the country.